semandrr/semandrr/README.md

 Just a random 17 y.o college student who wants to someday make this world better.

-Currently there is nothing interesting to see, most of repositories where I actively contribute are private.
+Currently there is nothing interesting to see here, most repositories where I actively contribute are private.

-## What I currently use/had experience in the past
+## What I currently use/had experience using in the past

 ![](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)
 ![](https://img.shields.io/badge/Arch_Linux-1793D1?style=for-the-badge&logo=arch-linux&logoColor=white)